-DUBLIN (AP) - Europe's largest budget airline, Ryanair, has launched a flexible business-class ticket in its latest U-turn from a no-frills tradition.
+DUBLIN (AP) - Ryanair has launched a flexible business-class ticket in its latest U-turn from its no-frills tradition.

-DUBLIN (AP) — Europe's largest budget airline, Ryanair, has launched a flexible business-class ticket in its latest U-turn from a no-frills tradition.
+DUBLIN (AP) — Ryanair has launched a flexible business-class ticket in its latest U-turn from its no-frills tradition.

-The Dublin-based company, long Europe's fastest-growing carrier with a sell-it-cheap, stack-'em-high philosophy, says more than a quarter of its passengers already are business travelers.
-It hopes having a business class will allow it to capture three-fourths of all work travel between Britain and Ireland, its two biggest markets.
+The Dublin-based airline says more than a quarter of its passengers already are business travelers, and hopes the new product will allow it to capture three-fourths of all business travel between Britain and Ireland, its two biggest markets.